cK0nrad/krypto/README.md

 # What's is it ?

-Krypto is a crypto library written in C++ as an Node.JS module.
+kryptojs is a NodeJS crypto module written in C++.

 # Supported algorithm